 Your 5-Week Practice Plan

 Week 1: Learn each shape in isolation.
 A minor pentatonic.
 Play Shape 1 ascending and descending, saying the root note out loud every time you hit one.
-Then Shape 3, Shape 4, Shape 5.
-(Shape 2 piggybacks on Shape 1 — drill it conceptually but you don’t need a separate fingering yet.)
+Then Shape 2, Shape 5, Shape 3, Shape 4 — working outward from the blues box.
+Five distinct fingerings; give each one its own day.

 Week 3: Play all five as one continuous scale.
-Start at the lowest A on the neck (5th fret of 6th string) and play up through every note in A minor pentatonic, using all five shapes, all the way to the highest note you can reach.
+Start at the lowest A-minor-pentatonic note you can fret (the G at fret 3 of the 6th string, in Shape 2) and play up through every note, using all five shapes, all the way to the highest note you can reach.
 Then come back down.
 This is the exercise that kills the “box” mentality permanently.

 Week 4: Improvise with root awareness.
 Backing track in A minor.
 Solo through all five positions, but every 4 bars, consciously target and emphasize the minor root (gold dots).
 Then switch to a backing track in C major — same shapes, same hand positions — but now target the major roots (blue dots).
 Same notes, different gravity.